Egyptian Armed Forces: Twenty-first century

 Estimates of the military's economic reach vary; journalist Joshua Hammer reported that the armed forces may control up to 40% of the Egyptian economy, though such figures have been criticized for lacking empirical foundations and for rarely being grounded in systematic analysis.
 These estimates often fail to distinguish between different forms of military economic engagement, such as the annual output of goods and services versus ownership of physical assets.
 They also tend to conflate three distinct domains of economic involvement: formally registered military-owned enterprises under the Ministry of Military Production, the Arab Organization for Industrialization, and other affiliated agencies whose actual production is significantly more modest than often portrayed; a wider group of public and private sector entities led or influenced by retired military officers, whose revenues do not belong to the armed forces; and regulatory privileges that generate income through licensing, leasing, tolls, and partnerships with national and international firms.

-In 2016, President Abdel Fattah el-Sisi and military officials estimated that the formal military economy accounted for between 1% and 2% of Egypt’s GDP, likely encompassing the combined output of military agencies and revenues from public works.
+In 2016, President Abdel Fattah el-Sisi and military officials estimated that the formal military economy accounted for between 1% and 2% of Egypt's GDP, which likely covers the combined output of military agencies and revenues from public works.
 According to Yezid Sayigh, senior fellow at the Carnegie Middle East Center, this estimate is likely closer to the actual scale of the military's formal economic activity.
 While the military has expanded its access to extra-budgetary resources and assumed a growing role in state capital expenditure since 2013, analysts argue that its economic footprint is generally smaller, less efficient, and less productive than widely believed, though still of considerable significance.

 Egyptian Mistral class ENS Gamal Abdel Nasser (middle) sails alongside ENS Al-Galala (bottom) and American USS Delbert D. Black (top) and in the Mediterranean Sea, August 29, 2022, during joint operations to enhance regional maritime security.